 Have you known someone who has been the recipient of an organ transplant?
 I think that having a friend or family member who has benefited from an organ transplant is probably the most helpful thing to make one consider being an organ donor.

 My nursing experience changed my thoughts about a lot of things.
 Organ donation was one of them.
 Wearing a seatbelt was another thing I changed my mind about!
-Take care of a few patients in the Surgical Intensive Care Unit with head injuries, spinal cord, and broken bones and you’ll decide to wear your seatbelt.
+Take care of a few patients in the Surgical Intensive Care Unit with a head injury, spinal cord, or broken bones and you’ll decide to wear your seatbelt too.

 We had a very good friend who had a heart transplant many years ago.
 He did well and continued to work for many years after his transplant.
 He received a gift that gave him years with his loving family and he got to watch his grandchildren grow up.
 I never know the story behind who his organ donor was, I’m not sure the family knew either.
-He had many good years after his transplant but succumbed to Covid last year.
-His truly was a remarkable transplant success story and he was grateful for every day that was added to his life because of the donation.
+He had many good years after his transplant but succumbed to Covid a couple of years ago.
+His truly was a remarkable transplant success story and I know he was grateful for every day that was added to his life because of the donation.